Photo of girl student

 Arriving at school and collection after school

-At the end of the day, all children in the A area (new entrants, year 1 and 2) must be collected by a parent, caregiver or older sibling.
+At the end of the day, our new entrant tamariki must be collected from their classroom by a parent, caregiver or older sibling.

 Board of Trustees